pizzaserved/mjapi.io/src/blog/_posts/2025-07-17-like-midjourney-but-with-an-api.md

 ## wen launch?

-watch for the Jul21 2025, check our [discord](https://discord.com/invite/Gn6g3MCsff) for the quickest updates
+watch for the Jul21 2025, check our [discord](https://discord.com/invite/Gn6g3MCsff) for the quickest updates.

+on launch, I'll do a a more detailed blog that dives into each feature (they're just briefly mentioned here), you'll like it

 we're not going to oversell this. it's not magic. rn, it's just a reliable api that generates good images, and understands user's intent.